stevedonovan/gentle-intro/1-basics.md

 In static types the type is known at compile time, and dynamic types are only known at run time.

-At the moment, it feels like Rust is _hiding_ those types from you.
+At the moment, however, it feels like Rust is _hiding_ those types from you.
 What exactly is the type of `i`?
 The compiler can work it out, starting with 0, with _type inference_, and comes up with `i32` (four byte signed integer.)